albalro/albalro.github.io/docs/certification-system/microservice.md

 </table>
 </td></tr> </table>

+{: .note}
->*NOTE: For the Documentation module, different weights are assigned base and custom rules.
+For the Documentation module, different weights are assigned base and custom rules.
 To calculate the Documentation module score, the service operates with a weighted average of the two kinds of rules.*

 Each module's rules can be whether warnings, errors, or information.
 The breach of each of them means: